cloverdx/cloverdx-server-docker/README.md

 * ``SERVER_JAVA_OPTS`` - additional Java command line options for Server Core and Tomcat
 * ``WORKER_JAVA_OPTS`` - additional Java command line options for Worker

 The command line options in the above environment variables are added to the options that the container sets by default.
-It's mostly meant for customizing garbage collector, Java performance logging etc. Do not use this to extend the classpath - see *Libraries and Classpath* section above for that.
+It's mostly meant for customizing garbage collector, Java performance logging, etc. Do not use this to extend the classpath - see *Libraries and Classpath* section above for that.

 ## Memory

 Important memory settings inside the container are Java heap size for Server Core, Java heap size for Worker and sizes of additional Java memory spaces.
 The memory settings are automatically calculated based on the memory assigned to the container instance.

-For example, if running the container with 4GB of RAM:
+For example, if running the container with 4 GB of RAM:

 ``docker run -d --name cloverdx --memory=4g  ... ``

-Then Server Core will have 1GB heap, Worker will have 2GB heap, and the rest is left for additional Java memory spaces and the OS.
+Then Server Core will have 1 GB heap, Worker will have 2 GB heap, and the rest is left for additional Java memory spaces and the OS.

 The automatic memory settings can be overridden by setting **BOTH** environment properties: